USA Baseball Futures Invitational Fan Guide

 11U Futures Invitational: June 20-23, 2019

-Admission to the Futures Invitational at Middle Creek Park will be free of charge.
+Admission to the Futures Invitational at Thomas Brooks Park will be free of charge.

 There will, however, be gate fees at the USA Baseball National Training Complex for the Collegiate National Team games.
 All Futures Invitational players and coaches will be given a USA Baseball credential which will allow entrance into the National Training Complex free of charge.
 Family and other guests in attendance with Futures Invitational participants will be able to pick up a complimentary credential at the entrance gates of the National Training Complex (while supplies last) that will allow them admission should they choose to go over to that side of the park.